andrew-zabloudil/BoogaBot/README.md

     on_message:
         Uses a dictionary of messages and replies to automatically respond to certain phrases with a given reply.
-        (Only works if the message contains nothing but the key message, case insensitive.)
+        (Only works if the message contains nothing but the key message and the characters [.?!¡¿], case insensitive.)
         {
             'ooga': 'Booga',
             'epic': 'WOW',